 Plenty of Seattleites frequent and are loyal to Starbucks every day for their wake up juice and just as many prefer their small local Seattle coffee shop.
 Some great local coffee shops include Café Fiore and Bauhaus Strong Coffee in Ballard and Cherry Street Coffee which has a bunch of locations.

-Are Emerald City residents any more addicted to coffee than your average American?
+Are Seattleites any more addicted to coffee than your average American?
 Well according to Death Wish Coffee we are at the top of the list followed by Portland OR and San Francisco.
 Might have something to do with clouds and fog me thinks?

 If coffee is not your thing and you prefer a good cup of tea (myself included), fear not, there are plenty of great tea houses in Seattle including Queen Mary Tea Room in Ravenna for some traditional English tea service and Zen Dog Studio (tea house and gallery) in Crown Hill.
 Plus you can always get a decent brew at most coffee establishments.